NLion74/Matrix-Notifier/README.md

 ## Features

 - Docker support
-- Authentication support
+- Encryption support
-- Sending encrypted messages
 - UTF-8 support
-- Markdown support for messages
+- Markdown support
 - Tag support to embed emojis in the title by using their short codes
+- Web UI to send messages
+- Webhook support
+- Json support
 - Title support
-- Web UI to send messages
+- Authentication support
-- Webhooks
+- Automatic message purging
-- Pushing messages as json

 ## Table of contents
 > Note: Matrix-Notifier probably contains a lot of bugs.